- ECTS credits10

-Students will learn advanced semantic modelling and programming techniques and other best practices for managing information with semantic technologies.
-Students will acquire skills to build platforms and applications that use and produce such data.
+Students will learn theories, techniques, tools, and best practices for managing semantic data and metadata.
+Students will acquire understanding and skills for programming applications that use and produce such data.
 Students will learn about existing sources of and standards for big, open, and semantically marked-up data.
-They will gain practical experience in developing semantic model-based applications using technologies such as RDF(S), OWL, and SPARQL.
+They will gain practical experience in developing semantic model-based applications using technologies such as RDF, RDFS, OWL, SPARQL, and JSON-LD.

-- semantic modelling for interoperable information systems, for example using RDFS and OWL.
+- semantic modelling of interoperable information systems, for example using RDFS and OWL

 - can develop advanced information models, for example ontologies

-- can use existing application frameworks for semantic applications.
+- can use existing frameworks and tools for developing semantic applications

 Required Previous Knowledge

 Recommended Previous Knowledge

 Credit Reduction due to Course Overlap